Eric Edward Khasakhala: Political career and leadership

 He started his exemplary political career in 1957, when he was elected secretary of North Nyanza District Congress.
 Between 1957 and 1960, he served as Secretary of all African Political Parties of Kenya.
 During the same period, he became one of the founder members of the Pan African Freedom Movement for East and Central Africa (PAFMECA), which was launched at Mwanza, Tanzania.

-Khasakhala a rising Political star right from his inception into active Politics caused shockwaves in 1958 when he defeated political heavyweight, Tom Mboya to clinch the post of the Secretary of All Political Parties of Kenya.
-Mboya instantly became interested in this man and they became very close and intimate friends.
+Khasakhala, a rising Political figure right from his inception into active Politics caused shockwaves in 1958 when he defeated political heavyweight, Tom Mboya to clinch the post of the Secretary of All Political Parties of Kenya.
+Mboya instantly became interested in this man and they became very close friends.
 Khasakhala—an innate Pan-African—joined Gikonyo Kiano, Ronald Ngala, Mboya and others travelling to Egypt and Tanzania to form the Convention of African Association, which would bring together African countries to form a united front in the struggle for independence and to promote Pan-Africanism.

 He is historically remembered as the first Chief Whip of Independent Kenya, charged with the immense responsibilities of organising and running the affairs of the first Legislature.

 He joined the legislative Council of Kenya in 1961 as a representative for Nyanza North.
 He joined the legislative Council of Kenya in 1961 as a representative for Nyanza North.
 Whereas, in 1962 he was among distinguished cadre of Kenyan leaders who attended the famous Lancaster House Conference, that drew up the postcolonial independent Kenya's Constitution.
 In 1963 he was elected the first Member of Parliament for Emuhaya in campaign spearheaded by his uncle and political don and the doyen freedom fighter Esau Khamati who elected in the same campaign to the local provincial council to represent the Emuhaya constituency.